cechandler/dissertation-paper/dissertation/diss-outline.md

 ### Part Three: Analysis of *Wald*
 - Introduction, Variation 1, and Variation 2
+  - Section 1
+  - Section 2
+  - Section 3
+  - Section 4
+    - Cascading material in marimba/harp and piano
+    - Interval cycles at play
+    - Interlocking voices of the pentatonic 5-34[02469] material from Section 3
 - Variation 3 and Variation 4
 - Variation 5
+  - More interval cycles: 5-cycle and 6-cycle
+  - Two primary motives:
+    - ascending repeated figures voiced in fifths
+    - descending dyads of tritones, fourths, and
 - Variation 6 and  Variation 7

 ### Conclusion